 Newcomers to Tampa will find that having a car will make their life infinitely easier.
 Beyond the downtown area and selected routes that connect the city centre to the suburbs, public transport in Tampa is a little limited for most of the city’s residents.

-While the standard of road networks in Tampa are fairly good, as the city’s population grows traffic continues to worsen.
-It is particularly bad on I-275, I-4 and SR60 during rush hours from 7.30pm–9.30am and 3.30pm–7.30pm on weekdays.
+While the standard of road networks in Tampa are fairly good, as the city’s population grows, traffic continues to worsen.
+It is particularly heavy on I-275, I-4 and SR60 during morning and late afternoon on weekday's.